 That may be the case if you’re only taking a single medication and have no history of hospitalization or suicide attempts related to OCD.

 Exactly what your premium rates will be will depend on a number of factors, as well as the company that you are making applications with.
 If you have OCD, it’s much better if you do not attempt to try and get a life insurance policy on your own.

 What It Takes to Get an Affordable Policy With OCD

 If you have OCD, there are two factors that are important in regard to your life insurance application: approval and premium rate.
 For this reason, you will need to have the assistance of a life insurance professional, particularly one who has plenty of experience in obtaining life insurance for people who have pre-existing conditions.

 In the insurance world, not all companies view all health conditions in the same light.
 In the case of OCD, some may consider it to be an automatic decline.
 Others will approve the policy with a significant rate adjustment, while still others will accept policies with only minor increases in basic premium rates.
 The key is to know which are the best life insurance companies for people with OCD, and have the most affordable premiums.
 A competent life insurance professional will know exactly this.
 That will not only save you premium dollars but will also save you the time that you will waste applying to companies who will never approve your policy or will do so at ridiculously high rates.

 If you have OCD, you also need to do your part to make sure that you’re the best candidate possible for life insurance.
 This will include some or all of the following:

-- Be sure to stay current with any therapy related to your OCD, that includes regular doctor visits, taking required medication, or any other prescribed therapies
+- Be sure to stay current with any therapy related to your OCD, which includes regular doctor visits, taking required medication, or any other prescribed therapies.